ocademy-ai/machine-learning/STYLE_GUIDE.md

 ## Table

-Whenever possible, use Table instead of Screenshot.
+Whenever possible, use Table instead of Screenshot/Figures.

 How to generate tables:
 - [Markdown](https://www.tablesgenerator.com/markdown_tables)